Bira/octopus-carnival/_drafts/wir-mm-4e-slaad.md

 slides the target 2 squares and knocks it prone on a hit.

-Once it's bloodied, the talon slaad gains access to **Ravager's Fury** (close burst 2 vs. AC; encounter), which gives it 20 temporary HP if it hits anyone.
+Once it's bloodied, the talon slaad gains access to **Ravager's Fury** (close burst 2 vs. AC; encounter), an attack that gives it 20 temporary HP if it hits anyone.

 ### Green Slaad